 How healthy is your heart?
 Heart disease is the leading cause of death for both men and women in the United States.
-Every year, nearly 800,000 Americans have a heart attack, according to the Centers for Disease Control and Prevention (CDC).
+Every year, more than 800,000 Americans have a heart attack, according to the Centers for Disease Control and Prevention (CDC).
 In 1 in 4 cases, the person had previously had a heart attack.

 “Fortunately, the risks of another heart attack can be reduced,” says Poulina Uddin, MD, a cardiologist at Scripps Clinic.
 “Participating in a cardiac rehabilitation program following a heart attack can help strengthen the heart muscle.
 It can lower the risk of future heart problems.”

 Studies show cardiac rehab, as it is also known, can help a person recover from a heart problem and prevent one in the future.
 In fact, it can help reduce the chances of dying within five years of a heart attack or bypass surgery by up to 30 percent, according to the CDC.

 Anyone who has had a heart problem, such as a heart attack, heart failure or a heart procedure — such as coronary artery bypass graft surgery, angioplasty, stenting or valve replacement — can benefit from cardiac rehabilitation.
 Studies show it can help people with mild, moderate and severe heart problems.

 “Cardiac rehab is not just for people who’ve suffered a heart attack,” Dr. Uddin says.
 “People of all ages who have a heart condition can benefit.”

 These programs address the risk factors associated with heart disease and improve an individual’s overall health.
 “Ideally, participants will make these lifestyle changes permanent, and continue the healthy habits they learned in the program throughout their lives,” she says.